 Autodesk's business model is evolving.
 We continue to assess current business offerings including introducing more flexible license and service offerings that have ratable revenue streams, such as rental license and cloud-based offerings.
 The accounting impact of these offerings and other business decisions are expected to result in an increase in the percentage of our ratable revenue, making for a more predictable business over time, while correspondingly reducing our upfront perpetual revenue stream.
 Over time, we expect our business model transition to expand our customer base by eliminating higher up-front licensing costs and providing more flexibility with how they use our products.
 However, we expect the business model transition to cause our traditional upfront perpetual license revenue to decline without a corresponding decrease in expenses.
-In the future, we expect this business model transition will increase our long-term revenue growth rate by attracting new users.
+In the future, we expect this business model transition will increase our long-term revenue growth rate by increasing the lifetime value of our subscribers and increasing our subscriber base over time.
 Additionally, the shift is expected to increase the amount of our recurring revenue that is ratably reported over the next several years.
-We currently are working through our plans for this business model transition in terms of the timeframe and magnitude and, as a result, we are not providing full year fiscal 2014 guidance as of the date of the filing of this quarterly report.